Suryah07/Dark-Dictator/README.md

 - [ ] Pheripheral Lock/Unlock
 - [ ] Jump Scare :D
 - [ ] A GUI Maybe?

+## Contributing

+Open to new features and Pull requests.

 ## License

 Distributed under the MIT License.
 See [LICENSE](https://github.com/Suryah07/revonion/blob/main/LICENSE) for more information.